 Extend Your Stroll Along the Canals in Darsena

 The canals in Darsena are one of the most picturesque places in Milan.
-Connected to Navigli, this place is filled with plenty of restaurants and bars.
+Connected to Navigli, this place has plenty of restaurants and bars.

-Whether you’re looking to take a relaxing walk or have a romantic evening, Darsena and Navigli have it all.
+Whether you want to take a relaxing walk or have a romantic evening, Darsena and Navigli have it all.

 Not Free: Sample Milan’s Delicious Food – From Pizza to Gelato

-When planning a trip to the gorgeous city of Milan, be sure to make some room in your schedule for sampling some of the delicious food on offer.
+When planning a trip to the gorgeous city of Milan, make some room in your schedule to sample some of the delicious food on offer.

-Don’t forget to take a seat at one of the many outdoor cafes or bistros too, where you can indulge in one or two Milanese specialties while taking in this city’s stunning sights.
-Buon Appetito!
+Here, you can indulge in one or two Milanese specialties while taking in this city’s stunning sights.

 Not Free Bucket List: Da Vinci’s Last Supper

-Located in Santa Maria delle Grazie, the Last Supper is an iconic artwork that has stood the test of time and had a major impact on art and culture.
+Located in Santa Maria delle Grazie, the Last Supper is an iconic artwork that has endured and significantly impacted art and culture.

-Heads Up: Tickets sell out fast so book about 3 months in advance here.
+Heads Up: Tickets sell out fast, so book about three months in advance here.

 Free Milan Walking Tour